mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

-The proxy MUST verify that the extracted IP packet's source IP address matches any address associated with this CONNECTION-IP request, i.e. the assgined address or IP range.
+The proxy MUST verify that the extracted IP packet's source IP address matches any address associated with this CONNECTION-IP request, i.e. the assigned address or IP range.
 This is to prevent source address spoofing in tunnel mode.

 Further the proxy should verify that the IP header length field